build-on-aws/content/posts/how-good-are-ai-companions-it-depends/index.md

 This is similar to using generative AI tools like AI coding companions.
 However, rather than asking clarifying questions like a human, AI will attempt to provide an answer based on your initial inputs.
 The quality of the answer depends heavily on how well you frame the question and provide relevant context.

 I got my fair amount of frustrations when I started to use these tools, as it would not read my mind as I was expecting (can you believe it?)!
-As I kept using thr assistant, I became better at leveraging it, and I can tell this help me bring back the joy to code again (disclaimer: in my current job, I don't get to code every day...).
+As I kept using the assistant, I became better at leveraging it, and I can tell this help me bring back the joy to code again (disclaimer: in my current job, I don't get to code every day...).

 In this article, I'll share tips and good practices from my own experience for getting the most out of AI coding assistants.
 I will use Amazon CodeWhisperer, my preferred AI assistant, and with examples in Java, we'll cover: